Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/5.1.st_makepoint.png">

 While it isn't the prettiest result set we have ever seen, the results we see in the `geo_point` column are going to be essential for everything else we do moving forward.

 One thing to note here is despite typically hearing Latitude then Longitude this function requires these values to be input in the Longitude, Latitude order.

 ### Step 2 - Calculating Distance Between Locations
 Starting with our Geographic Point, we can now begin to dive into some of the powerful Geospatial functions Snowflake offers natively.

-Let's first start with calculating the distances in Miles and Kilometersbetween those top selling locations we generated previously by executing our next query which leverages the powerful [ST_DISTANCE](https://docs.snowflake.com/en/sql-reference/functions/st_distance) function.
+Let's first start with calculating the distances in Miles and Kilometers between those top selling locations we generated previously by executing our next query which leverages the powerful [ST_DISTANCE](https://docs.snowflake.com/en/sql-reference/functions/st_distance) function.

 >aside positive
 >**ST_DISTANCE:** Returns the minimum geodesic distance between two GEOGRAPHY or the minimum Euclidean distance between two GEOMETRY objects.
 >

-Within this query we also leverage a [Common Table Expression or CTE](https://docs.snowflake.com/en/user-guide/queries-cte), [QUALIFY](https://docs.snowflake.com/en/sql-reference/constructs/qualify) and [LAG](https://docs.snowflake.com/en/sql-reference/functions/lag)
+Within this query we also leverage a [Common Table Expression or CTE](https://docs.snowflake.com/en/user-guide/queries-cte), [QUALIFY](https://docs.snowflake.com/en/sql-reference/constructs/qualify) and [LAG](https://docs.snowflake.com/en/sql-reference/functions/lag).

 ```
 WITH _top_10_locations AS